Removing Moss from The Roof

 Moss doesn’t get along well with copper or zinc, so there are strips you can attach to the roof that are supposed to prevent moss from growing.

 The idea is that the strips are installed near the the top of the roof, and when it rains, the droplets pick up particles from the zinc strips and carry them down the full area of the roof.
 Zinc kills moss, so the problem, apparently, gets solved.

 One thing to keep in mind.
 If zinc is toxic for moss, it might not be good for other simple plants, or the creatures that feed on them.
-The gang at Oregon State University wrote an interesting article covering the pros and cons of the product.
+Researchers at Oregon State University wrote an interesting article covering the pros and cons of the product.

 The drastic solution